cloneofghosts/Icon_set/readme.md

-# Icon Set for the Chronus
+# Icon Set for the Chronus APP

 Icon set for the Cronus weather widget.
 The condition codes used can be found in weather_codes.md (updated to match the updated icons with some proposals) and changes the icons to be a set that is similar in design to the Google Now icons.